-- To be guaranteed listing in the June graduation program, a student must have a projected graduation date of June of that school year and no later than May 1 of the same school year due to the program being printed between May 1-May 30.
+- To be guaranteed a listing in the June graduation program, a student must have a projected graduation date of June of that school year and no later than May 1 of the same school year due to the program being printed between May 1-May 30.

 Special Education means “specially designed instruction” at no cost to the parents to meet the unique needs of a child ages 3-21.
-Epic Charter Schools offers parents full educational opportunities for all students.
-If you suspect your child may have a disability, or know of a child with a disability who is not receiving a free, appropriate, public education, please contact our Special Education Services Department.
+EPIC Charter Schools offers parents full educational opportunities for all students.
+If you suspect your child may have a disability or know of a child with a disability who is not receiving a free, appropriate, public education, please contact our Special Education Services Department.

 House Bill 1476: The Passport to Financial Literacy Act, 2007

 House Bill 1476 created The Passport to Financial Literacy Act, July 1, 2007.
 The law requires that Oklahoma students beginning with the seventh grade in order to graduate from a public high school with a standard diploma, students shall fulfill the requirements for a personal financial literacy passport.
 The requirements for a personal financial literacy passport shall be satisfactory completion in all areas of instruction, as listed in the bill, during grades seven through twelve.
 (See: http://ok.gov/sde/personal-financial-literacy)